 Why Your Employees Should Be Getting You Reviews

-Not just that, but if you have 10 employees out in the field asking for reviews consistently, you should be getting 10 times the reviews.
+- If you have 10 employees out in the field asking for reviews consistently, you should be getting 10 times the reviews.

-This flow of consistent reviews is huge for SEO as well as how your business will be perceived by the public.
+- The flow of consistent reviews is huge for SEO as well as how your business will be perceived by the public.

 If you can turn your team of employees into review generation machines, your business will be in incredible shape.
 The question is, how can you convince or encourage them to ask for reviews?